More than 10 years of EU-AITF involvement on the ground

 Established in 2007 by the European Commission and European Union Member States, the EU-Africa Infrastructure Trust Fund (EU-AITF) has since made a significant contribution to increase investment in infrastructure in Sub-Saharan Africa.
 It has done so by blending long term loans from participating financiers with grant resources from Donors.

-The EU-AITF has approved nearly 120 grant operations to date, in support of more than 85 different projects in its four sectors of activity.
+The EU-AITF has approved 120 grant operations to date, in support of more than 85 different projects in its four sectors of activity.
 Read more…

 What we can offer

 - Technical assistance in support of all project phases

 - Interest rate subsidies to decrease the EU-AITF Financiers’ loan interest rates